What Does Smoke Point Mean?

 Choose La Tourangelle's Artisan Oils for Your Next Dish

-Whether you're a professional chef or enjoy cooking for fun, understanding the smoke point of different types of oil helps you add amazing flavor and cook every ingredient properly.
+Cooking can be a professional skill or a hobby.
+Knowing the smoke point of different types of oil will help you cook properly and add amazing flavour.

 Now that you know your smoke points and the ins and outs of oils, it is time to start cooking.
 Choose La Tourangelle's all-natural artisan oils for the best flavors and finishes for all your dishes.